reader-revenue/reader-revenue-demo/app/content/rewarded-ads-manual.md

 1. Initializes `swg.js` library in manual mode.
 2. When the library is ready, use the `8c9f1d2b-4f73-4e9d-bdfd-332d19367258` configurationId to request a rewarded ad to display.
 3. When the button is clicked, display the rewarded ad.
-4. Store the results of a successful rewarded ad engagement with the sample `PromptPersistence()` library.
+4. Store the results of a successful rewarded ad engagement with the sample `CtaPersistence()` library.

-!!! note `PromptPersistence()` is an example implementation.
+!!! note `CtaPersistence()` is an example implementation.
 In a production environment, a publisher would use the rewarded ad response to send data to the publisher's customer management system or equivalent.
 !!!